VR4J/blog/source/_posts/creating-a-christmas-family-quiz.md

 const socket = new WebSocket(`ws://${ip}:8081/websocket?session_id=${session_id}`);
 ```

-Since the backend will now get a unique identifier for every player, we can store and track all players and connect a *Sink* to every client to allow sending messages to specific players.
+Since the backend will now get a unique identifier for every player, we can connect a [Sink](https://projectreactor.io/docs/core/snapshot/api/reactor/core/publisher/Sinks.html) to every client to allow sending messages to specific players.

 ```java
 private final MessagingService service;